Mental health and reintegration

 - Te Whare Manaaki (a Corrections contract) provides intensive support and personal monitoring of people who have multiple and complex reintegrative and rehabilitative needs and benefit from Pact’s approach to support.

 - Ahuru Mowai (funded through Health New Zealand | Te Whatu Ora) is a four-bed forensic step-down service.
 Special patients can transition from the forensic ward into this service and for some clients it might take as long as a year to transition from the hospital to living at their new home seven days a week.
 Many clients will have been on the ward for quite some time and need time to adjust.
 Our support staff coach and support them to ensure they have what they need to live in the community.
 This can include practical things like ID, bank accounts and a CV.
-The team also works in partnership with the Te Whatu Ora Southern community forensics team.
+The team also works in partnership with the Health New Zealand Southern community forensics team.
 We expect clients will be in Ahuru Mowai for up to two years.
 The aim is for them to have genuine choices and opportunities as they move toward independence.

 Working alongside Corrections, we have one service in Wellington that supports people to reintegrate into the community.
-The aim of the service is to create opportunity for
+The aim of the service is to create opportunity for whai ora who would be vulnerable if integrating back to community life without support.

 YOUTH BAIL HOME